Oneida Nation of Wisconsin: Reservation demographics

 As of the census of 2020, the population living on the Oneida Reservation was 27,110.
 The population density was 264.1 PD/sqmi.
 There were 10,647 housing units at an average density of 103.7 /sqmi.
 The racial makeup of the reservation was 71.4% White, 16.8% Native American, 2.3% Asian, 1.5% Black or African American, 0.1% Pacific Islander, 1.2% from other races, and 6.7% from two or more races.
 Ethnically, the population was 5.1% Hispanic or Latino of any race.

 Government

 The Oneida reorganized their government in the 1930s under the Indian Reorganization Act of 1934.
-In 1936 they adopted the Oneida Constitution.Oneida Constitution.
+In 1936 they adopted the Oneida Constitution.
 They have an elected government, with a tribal chairman, a nine-person business committee elected to three-year terms by the full membership of the nation, and the Oneida Tribal Judicial System.
 Additional committees and commissions are appointed or elected as needed.
 The tribal chair is Tehassi Hill.